Interlisp/Interlisp.github.io/content/en/about/_index.md

 weight: 1
 type: docs
 ---
+## More Background

+Medley Interlisp is the environment originally developed for the Xerox Lisp machines (called D-machines, names Dorado, Dolphin, Dandelion, Daybreak).
+The project was spun out to a company called Envos, which then turned into Venue.

+The early development was parallel to the development of SmallTalk, with ideas shared both ways.
+It wa launched as a product from Xerox in 1980.
+It was a base from which AI applications were built, as well as a research project in its own right.

+For example, Interlisp evolved the notions of structure editing from an interactive "teletype" structure editor, through a "Display" editor to [SEDIT](https://www.youtube.com/watch?v=2qsmF8HHskg).
+Masterscope and the "file package" included system-management tools that combined features of version control and build systems, with comprehensive cross referencing support.

+Medley was the last release of the Xerox Lisp environment, before the whole environment was renamed Medley.
+It originally supported Interlisp (a dialect separate from the MACLISP/Common Lisp tradition, with its own ancestry), but later, Common Lisp also became part of the environment.
+Medley includes a WYSIWYG text editor (TEdit), email organizer (Lafite), performance tools (Spy) and many other libraries and user contributed code (from the 1980s).

+[What have we lost?](https://www.youtube.com/watch?v=7RNbIEJvjUA&t=841s)  A presentation from the 2020 Remote Chaos Experience conference highlights some of the interesting aspects of
+Interlisp.
+The presentation synopsis states it this way:
+> We have ended up in a world where UNIX and Windows have taken over, and most people have never experienced anything else.
+Over the years, though, many other system designs have come and gone, and some of those systems have had neat ideas that were nevertheless not enough to achieve commercial success.
+We will take you on a tour of a variety of those systems, talking about what makes them special.

 The 1970s and 80s saw major advances in computing and Human-Computer interaction.
 Interlisp was one of the many experimental systems developed during these heady times.
 It represents and early example of a system with a GUI (Graphical User Interface), and IDE (Integrated Development Environment) and within the Xerox PARC environment, it was an early example of a network enabled machine supporting email, file sharing .
 In essence it was a forerunner of today's computing systems.